Domestic Partnership vs Marriage: Difference & Benefits

 1. Is boyfriend a domestic partner?

-2. Can domestic partner gets married?
+2. Can domestic partner get married?

 Yes, domestic partners can get married whenever they want.
 Domestic partnership and marriage have different rights under the law.
 If you want to move from domestic partnership to marriage, then you can do so by registering for marriage legally.

-3. Can opposite sex couples be in domestic relationships?
+3. Can opposite-sex couples be in domestic relationships?

 Even though domestic partnership was established for same-gender couples, opposite-gender couples can also register to be in such relationships.